Enemy Contact: Development

 Maden researched for the book by visiting Poland.

 Reception

 Commercial

 Enemy Contact debuted at number three at both the Combined Print and E-Book Fiction and Hardcover Fiction categories of the New York Times bestseller list for the week of June 29, 2019.
-It also debuted at number three on the USA Today Best Selling Books list for the week of June 20, 2019.

 Critical

 The book received positive reviews.
 Kirkus Reviews praised it as "another well-crafted and enjoyable escape from reality", saying that "Maden’s style meshes perfectly with the classic Clancy yarns, with global action, struggle, suffering, and formidable foes who get what they deserve."
 New York Journal of Books stated: "Maden has definitely made this character and his supporting cast his own in this excellent third trip through the Tom Clancy universe."
 On the other hand, Publishers Weekly gave the book a mixed review, stating that it is "competent but ponderous".